-Why won't my district provide door to door service for my child?
+Why won't my district provide door-to-door service for my child?

 I cannot see my child’s bus stop from the house.
 Are there state laws that set the standards for bus stop location?

-The law does not require a parent to see the bus stop from home.
+State law does not require a parent to see the bus stop from home.
 Students in Kentucky may be assigned to a bus stop up to one mile from their home.
 We encourage parents to accompany their child to the bus stop whenever possible.
 Bus stop locations are determined by each district and take into consideration many safety aspects of the area.

 School bus stops are placed for safety and efficiency purposes.
 While we understand the location and schedule may be inconvenient, proper supervision shall be provided by the parent or designee before the bus picks up a child and after the bus drops off the child.
 If your district requires a designated person to be at the bus stop to pick up the child, the parents shall make the proper arrangements.

-I have small children and cannot get to the bus stop to drop off or pick up my child.
-Can the bus pick up and drop off my child at home?
+I have small children and cannot get to the bus stop to drop-off or pick-up my child.
+Can the bus pick-up and drop-off my child at home?

-Each child must be picked up at their designated stop.
+Each child must be picked-up at their designated stop.
 While we understand the location and schedule may be inconvenient, proper supervision shall be provided by the parent or designee before a bus picks up a child and after the bus drops off the child.
-If your district requires a designated person to be at the bus stop to pick up the child, the parents shall make the proper arrangements.
+If your district requires a designated person to be at the bus stop to pick-up the child, the parents shall make the proper arrangements.

-Are sidewalks required for my child to get to his/her bus stop?
+Are sidewalks required for my child to get to his or her bus stop?

 Many students walk alongside of roadways to reach their bus stop and in some instances no sidewalks exist.
-While we understand this may be of concern in some situations, the Department of Education does not promulgate bus stop placement.
+While we understand this may be of concern in some situations, the Kentucky Department of Education does not promulgate bus stop placement.
 Issues relating to where a child’s bus stop is located and safety concerns along the way to the bus stop must be addressed with the local district in which you reside.

-I want my child to wait inside of my house until the bus is at the stop.
+I want my child to wait inside of my house until the bus is at the bus stop.
 Why do they have to go to the designated stop?

 Students should be waiting at their bus stop five minutes before the expected arrival of the school bus.
-Bus drivers count the students at the bus stop before they load and as they get on the bus to ensure all students are accounted for and are safely on board.
-If students are not waiting at the bus stop the bus driver cannot count them and cannot be certain all students are all safely on board.
+School bus drivers count the students at the bus stop before they load and as they get on the bus to ensure all students are accounted for and are safely on board.
+If students are not waiting at the bus stop, the school bus driver cannot count them and cannot be certain all students are all safely on board.
 Waiting at the bus stop before the bus arrives ensures that no one chases after the bus.
-It is dangerous to chase after the bus and may cause injury or even death to a student.
+It is dangerous to chase after a bus and may cause injury or even death to a student.
 Some districts may instruct their buses not to stop at locations where no students are waiting.
 Be sure to check your local district policy.

 My child missed the bus and I took them to another stop.
-I was told this was not allowed.
+I was then told this was not allowed.
 Is that correct?

-My child has an I.E.P. but transportation is not being provided.
+My child has an IEP, but transportation is not being provided.
 Why is this?